IcedQuinn/icedhash/README.md

 Process an entire message in one sequential pass.

  - **output, outlen**.
 Buffer to store the finished digest.
-Length must be between one and sixty-four bytes.
+Length must be between one and sixty-four bytes for 2b, or one and thirty-two bytes for 2s.
  - **input, inlen**.
 Buffer holding the message to hash.
 Can be nil (but why?)
+Length must be between zero and sixty-four bytes for 2b, or one and thirty-two bytes for 2s.
  - **key, keylen**.
 Buffer holding the key for MAC signing.
 Can be nil.

 ### Steaming